EssaysPolitics, Policy and Economy

 Story II

 In 1952 C. Rajagopalachari (Rajaji) became the chief minister of Madras state.
 Appointed by the Congress high command, he represented the brahamin image of the Congress in Tamil Nadu politics.
 In 1938 during his earlier stint as the chief minister he had introduced compulsory Hindi textbooks in schools which was openly resented and protested against by no less than E.V.
-Ramaswamy aka Periyar.
+Ramasamy aka Periyar.
 In 1953 however Rajaji did something which irrevocably solidified his brahiministic legacy and also cost him his leadership in Tamil Nadu politics.

 He introduced a scheme of vocational education based on “hereditary calling”.
 The scheme aimed at imparting the traditional occupation of parents to their children.
 Once again it was Periyar who fiercely condemned this move and called it out on its conspicuous casteist character.
 He went on to brand this educational pattern as “Kula Kalvi Thittam” (caste education scheme)and exposed its design of perpetuating the “varnashrama dharma”.
 Dravida Munetra Kazhagam (DMK) joined in the protest against this scheme and after the tireless crusade of Periyar the scheme was dropped following which Rajaji had to tender his resignation.
 Following this Kamraj the non-brahamin face of Congress in Madras was appointed the chief minister.
 Thus this episode proved to be a decisive victory against the brahiministic dominance in Tamil Nadu politics.